Best Unmanaged VPS at a Glance

 BuyVM is a Frantech Solutions company.
 In business since 2010, it has pioneered the frontiers of web hosting solutions on an ultra-low budget.
 Not only does BuyVM provide the cheapest KVM servers starting $20 a year, it also includes a set of free perks.
 The perks include a free Microsoft Windows Server and free hosting software (DirectAdmin, Softaculous and Blesta).
 BuyVM furthermore has built its own control panel, Stallion, and has multiple data center locations.
 There are just a few minor inconveniences.
-BuyVM is often out of stock, approves all orders manually, may not have the latest OS images and does not have an option for backups.
+BuyVM is often out of stock, approves all orders manually and may not have the latest OS images.

 In business since 2012, RamNode has always put quality before anything else.
 It has a comfortable number of strategic locations, friendly tech support and competitive pricing.
 In 2019 RamNode launched its OpenStack cloud platform.
 Along with this switch, RamNode introduced hourly billing and several addons, such as image storage (including snapshots and backups).